Kiesen/react-frontend-boilerplate/README.md

 ### Installation

-First install all project dependencies packages with npm:
+First install all project dependencies with npm:

 ```
 npm install